Changissnz/nu_merchant_principal/README.md

 the second part of Shifty and Shifting Alliances.
 The concept, with its many insufficiencies, does still discriminately serve the purposes of its proponents and opponents, alike.
-The constant is a localizable categorization of a matter's monoticity.
+The constant is a localizable categorization of a matter's monotonicity.
 Users of risk-dumping techniques typically focus on the stabilization of their states and processes.
 For a little more clarification on how stabilization could be enacted, suppose that the states